AgileVentures/av-static-website/source/blog_articles/2017-11-13-av-ecosystem-review-new-mobs-and-communication.html.markdown

 	from /app/app/jobs/slack_invite_job.rb:21:in `perform'
 ```

-It looks like somehow our adminMailer is failing ...
+It looks like somehow our AdminMailer is failing ...
 Can I run the internals directly?
 I can and it seems like it worked for me, but interestingly I couldn't get the slack auth token via `Slack::AUTH_TOKEN`.
 I had to hard code it.
 I also tried it with nil, and seemed to be able to get an error message delivered.
 I guess we need error catching on the admin mailing, and I need to defend against nil tokens maybe?
+Perhaps I can fix that all up tomorrow ...